-SEO Case Study • How we Increased Traffic by 306% in WHMCS
+SEO and WHMCS • How we Increased Traffic Rankings by 462%

-Let us show you how we managed to boost traffic and other metrics with SEO in our own WHMCS site.
-We didn't hire an SEO expert.
-We did a lot of research and A/B testing ourselves as we were creating a SEO module for WHMCS.
+Let me show you how I managed to boost traffic and other metrics with SEO on this WHMCS site.
+I didn't hire an SEO expert.
+I did a lot of research and A/B testing myself as I was creating a SEO module for WHMCS.

-This gave us the opportunity to test SEO techniques in a real case scenario for an extensive period of time.
-As we were getting better, we created a WHMCS SEO guide.
-In the article you can find our strategies, experience and findings.
+This gave me the opportunity to test SEO techniques in a real case scenario for an extensive period of time.
+As I was getting better, I created a WHMCS SEO guide.
+In the article you can find my strategies, experience and findings.

-To avoid jumping to conclusions on short-term findings, we waited 7 months before making this post.
-During this time, all we did was sticking to our WHMCS SEO guide and using Mercury, the SEO module for WHMCS.
+To avoid jumping to conclusions on short-term findings, I waited 8 months before making this post.
+During this time, all I did was sticking to my WHMCS SEO guide and using Mercury, the SEO module for WHMCS.

-Our site is online since 2014.
+This site is online since 2014.
 At the beginning there has never been much content nor SEO.
-Our priority at the time was expanding modules.
-We had the average installation of WHMCS with a terrible template (youthful indiscretion).
+My priority at the time was expanding modules.
+It was just the average installation of WHMCS with a terrible template (youthful indiscretion).

-We didn't put much efforts into making the site visually appealing till 2018 when we redesigned it from scratch.
-Nevertheless, we were still not working on SEO as we were creating a lot of new things:
+I didn't put much efforts into making the site visually appealing till 2018 when I decided to redesign it from scratch.
+Nevertheless, I was still not working on SEO since I was already busy with things like:

 - Monthly invoicing